bilyes/otoclone/README.md

 ## Installation

 The only repository supported for now is the [AUR](https://aur.archlinux.org/otoclone.git).
-To install `otoclone` on Arch linux, use any AUR helper of your choice.
+To install `otoclone` on Arch Linux, use any AUR helper of your choice.
 Example with `yay`:

 ```sh
 yay -S otoclone